AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-forms-portal.md

 ---
-title: How to create a Forms Portal on an Experience Manager Sites page
+title: Create a Forms Portal on an Experience Manager Sites page
 description: Learn how to create a Forms Portal and use out-of-the-box core components on an AEM Sites page.
-exl-id: 13cfe3ba-2e85-46bf-a029-2673de69c626
 ---
 # List Adaptive Forms on a Portal {#publish-forms-on-portal}